Stroll through a historic forest

 The two small car parks are off Bleams Road, immediately west of Homer Watson Boulevard.

 Biking: A roadside trail is being built (fall 2019) to approach Steckles Woods from North or South along Homer Watson Boulevard.
-Unfortunately there are no other bike-friendly approaches.
 The woods themselves are not set up for biking.

 Maps and Trails